Book now

 No, pets are not allowed at Hotel Arcadia.

-What is the cancellation policy for Hotel Arcadia?
+What’s the cancellation policy at Hotel Arcadia?

 Wrong hotel description?
 Tell us.